MPramodhkumar/MPramodhkumar/README.md

 I love playing music 🎵, video editing, and Graphic designing.

-I love Probability and Calculus, I enjoy challenges that enable me to grow.
+I love Probability and Calculus, I enjoy challenges that enable me to grow..

 I love reading books of almost all genres.
 I also like playing Shuttle 🏸, Chess ♟️ and Cricket 🏏